Music in your business.

-Get the permission you need to play music in your store quickly and easily with a OneMusic licence.
-When you hold a OneMusic licence you are supporting the people that make the music you love, while covering off your legal obligations when playing music in a business setting (the “public performance” of music).
+Get the permission you need to play music in your store is quick and easy with OneMusic.
+With our music licence you are supporting the people that make and own the songs you love and cover your legal obligations when playing our music in your business.

 Who are OneMusic?

 Music plays a part in business success, from cafés, bars and restaurants, shops, hairdressers, gyms, dance schools, offices, on hold music, and more, without music you really notice the silence.

 Your OneMusic licence gives you permission to play essentially all commercially released music from anywhere around the world.
 When you hear about music royalties, that’s what we do.
 OneMusic is a joint licensing initiative between APRA AMCOS and Recorded Music NZ.
 Music creators around the world earn an income by granting organisations, like ours, the right to collect and pay their royalties.

 By simplifying the licensing process, OneMusic allows music users to meet their copyright obligations to play our music in their business.